enonic/old-xp-doc/doc/operations/clustering.rst

     node.local = false

- 5. **Start your cluster:** Start both nodes by their respective ``bin/server.sh`` or ``bin/server.bat``.
+ 5. **Start your cluster:** Start both nodes by their respective ``bin/server.sh`` or ``bin\server.bat``.
 They will connect and you should have a live cluster on your machine.
 You can check the current cluster info at:

  ::